adaptive-learning/proso-apps/README.markdown

 ## Release

-In case of final major version (you have to setup your PIP environment before):
+In case of final major version (you have to setup your PIP environment before and be in `master` branch):

 	make release

-In case of final micro version:
+In case of final micro version (you have to setup your PIP environment and be in proper `master-*.X` branch):

 	make release-micro